mattldawson/MusicBox/README.md

 # MusicBox
 A Box (point) Gas Chemistry solver developed and maintained in the ACOM laboratory at the National Center for Atmospheric Research.

+Instructions are provided for both a [demonstration](#install-and-run-test), and for those who wish to [develop](#guide-to-development-in-docker-context) MusicBox within the context of Docker.

 # Install and run test
 ## Install [docker](https://www.docker.com/get-started)